Is your Drupal Website "broke"? Missing functionality? Crashing?

-- Insufficient Architecture/File System: Development is often begun with one set of expectations, and business needs evolve to accommodate new or long term goals.
+- Insufficient Architecture/File System: Development starts with one set of expectations, and business needs evolve to accommodate new or long term goals.
 Fact is, your site should be built to scale from the beginning.
-ItŒÍs always much easier (and more cost effective) to build-in or build-for the future from the beginning.
-You usually wonŒÍt find these issues until something breaks or something can't be done - and its extremely expensive to retro-fit your site to make it work.
+It's always much easier (and more cost effective) to build-in or build-for the future from the beginning.
+You usually won't find these issues until something breaks or something can't be done - and its extremely expensive to retro-fit your site to make it work.

-- Modules Matter: If Drupal core is the heart, the modules are the muscle behind your Web application.
-They are one of the reasons you chose Drupal in the first place and critical to the success of your project.
+- Modules Matter: If Drupal core is the heart, the modules are the muscle behind your web application.
+It's one of the reasons you chose Drupal in the first place and critical to the success of your project.
 However, since they are not part of Drupal core releases they may or may not have optimized code/functionality.
 You need to know if your modules are implemented correctly and are following Drupal Best Practices to be portable, upgradable and secure.

-- Inexperience: Some developers and outsourced firms are phenomenal at implementing Drupal for social publishing and communities.
-But when it comes to extending your Drupal with complex custom modules, multiple e-Commerce workflows, or integration with 3rd party applications such as data mining or content delivery networks (CDN) for streaming video - you usually need a team of experienced Drupal Rock Stars to pull it off.
+- Inexperience: Some developers and outsourced firms are phenomenal at implementing Drupal for social publishing and communities but when it comes to extending your Drupal with complex custom modules or integration with 3rd party applications you need a team of experienced Drupal Developers to get your site functional.
 Trusting your business to inexperienced teams usually costs much more than money in the long run.

 The CommonPlaces Rescue (CPR) program helps customers and start-up ventures to get their Drupal applications working the right way; and to get your project online.